 So what are the needs of the body-mind?
 Many of us are already well aware of the physiological needs such as healthy foods and exercise, but what are those psychological requirements that this organism called our bodies has for its wellbeing?

 These fundamental physiological needs are defined in Reality therapy/Choice theory as our genetically encoded needs.
 Reality therapy mainly studies mental health, but these needs also influence our physical health.
 If we don’t have these needs fulfilled, it will affect our bodies and our minds.
-So what are these genetically encoded needs?
+So when pondering about MS and genes, consider your genetically encoded needs.

 Our Genetically Encoded Needs

 What do you think ‘genetically encoded means’?
 Needs that are necessary and unavoidable.
 We can’t say,”Others need that, but I’m ok without it” (though many of my clients believe that).

 You might have already noticed how your symptoms act up when you don’t feel safe.
 Even when we just got a promotion in our jobs, we might fear not being good enough and losing it, or getting a divorce we want but still fearing what will happen to us and where will we live.